CTMarius/protractorStarterKit/README.md

 Structure may vary based on the project, number of pages, number of scenarios etc. Use the gherkin reference page in order to find out how to write smarter scenarios: https://cucumber.io/docs/gherkin/reference/

 ### TODO:
-- turn baseUrl, username and password into command line parameters.
+- turn username and password into command line parameters.
 - setup more example configurations.
 - add a helper functions layer to enable users to write cleaner step definitions.
 - add functions for the following utilities: pdf, xml, json, xls reading and comparisson.